Vista Social

 The Facebook feed ranking signals include the following:

 • Likelihood of user engagement.
-The Facebook algorithm predicts the likelihood of users liking, sharing, or commenting on a post based on past activities
+The algorithm estimates how likely users are to like, comment, or share a post based on their past activity

 Instagram algorithms